godotengine/godot-docs/tutorials/3d/fps_tutorial/part_five.rst

 delta from ``flash_timer``.
 If ``flash_timer`` gets to zero or less after we've subtracted ``delta``, we want to hide both of the flash meshes.

-Next we check to see if we have a target or not.
-If we have a target, we make the turret head look at it, adding ``PLAYER_HEIGHT`` so we're not aiming at the player's feet.
+Next we check to see if the turret has a target or not.
+If the turret has a target, we make the turret head look at it, adding ``PLAYER_HEIGHT`` so it is not aiming at the player's feet.

 We then check to see if the turret's health is more than zero.
 If it is, we then check to see if there is ammo in the turret.

 If there is ammo in the turret, we then check to see if ``fire_timer`` is more than zero.
-If ``fire_timer`` is more than zero, we cannot fire and need to remove ``delta`` from ``fire_timer``.
-If ``fire_timer`` is equal to or less than zero, we want to fire a bullet, so we call the ``fire_bullet`` function.
+If ``fire_timer`` is more than zero, the turret cannot fire and we need to remove ``delta`` from ``fire_timer``.
+If ``fire_timer`` is equal to or less than zero, the turret can fire a bullet, so we call the ``fire_bullet`` function.

 If there is not any ammo in the turret, we check to see if ``ammo_reload_timer`` is more than zero.
 If ``ammo_reload_timer`` is more than zero, we subtract ``delta`` from ``ammo_reload_timer``.
-If ``ammo_reload_timer`` is equal to or less than zero, we set ``ammo_in_turret`` to ``AMMO_IN_FULL_TURRET`` because we've waited long enough to refill the turret.
+If ``ammo_reload_timer`` is equal to or less than zero, we set ``ammo_in_turret`` to ``AMMO_IN_FULL_TURRET`` because the turret has waited long enough to refill its ammo.

-Next we check to see if the turret's health is less than or equal to ``0``, outside of whether we're active or not.
+Next we check to see if the turret's health is less than or equal to ``0``, outside of whether it is active or not.
 If the turret's health is zero or less, we then check to see if ``destroyed_timer`` is more than zero.
 If destroyed timer is more than zero, we subtract ``delta`` from ``destroyed_timer``.

 If ``destyored_timer`` is less than or equal to zero, we set ``turret_health`` to ``MAX_TURRET_HEALTH`` and stop emitting smoke particles by setting ``smoke_particles.emitting`` to